mountaineerbr/shellChatGPT/README.md

 ## ⚠️ Limitations

 - OpenAI **API version 1** is the focus of the present project implementation.
-Not all features of the API will be covered.
+Only selected features of the API will be covered.

+- The script _will not execute commands_ on behalf of users.

 - This project _doesn't_ support "Function Calling" or "Structured Outputs".

-- Probably, we will _not_ support "Real-Time" chatting, or video modality.
+- We _will not support_ "Real-Time" chatting, or video modalities.

 - Bash shell truncates input on `\000` (null).